Anna Kalinskaya: Doubles

 The season started well for Kalinskaya when she won the title at St. Petersburg, together with Caty McNally.
 On 11 July 2022, she reached a new career-high doubles ranking of No. 65.
 Again with McNally in August, she lost the final of the Washington Open.

 2023: Out of top 100, first WTA 125 title

-In November, ranked No. 115, Kalinskaya won her first Challenger title in Midland at the Greater Midland Tennis Center, defeating Croatian player Jana Fett in the final, in straight sets.
+In November, ranked No. 115, Kalinskaya won her first Challenger title in the Greater Midland Tennis Center, defeating Croatian player Jana Fett in the final, in straight sets.

 During her journey to the championship match, Kalinskaya achieved wins over several competitors, Heather Watson and Tatiana Prozorova won both in straight sets, triumphed in a tight match against American Hailey Baptiste ending in 7–6, 4–6, 7–6, saving three match points, and the third-seeded Alycia Parks.

 2024: WTA 1000 final & top 15

 At the Australian Open, Kalinskaya defeated Katie Volynets, Arantxa Rus and Sloane Stephens to reach the fourth round, having never previously been past the second round of a major.
 Next, she defeated 26th seed Jasmine Paolini in straight sets to reach the quarterfinals.
 She lost to 12th seed and eventual runner-up, Zheng Qinwen, in three sets.
 As a result, she reached the top 50 in the rankings.

 At the WTA 1000 Dubai Open, as a qualifier, she defeated Storm Hunter and lucky loser Cristina Bucșa.
 Next, she defeated three former Grand Slam champions: Jeļena Ostapenko, her fifth top-10 win in three sets, Coco Gauff, her first top-5 win in straight sets, and then upset world No. 1, Iga Świątek, by winning in straight sets in the semifinals.
 Kalinskaya became only the second qualifier to reach a WTA 1000 final since Caroline Garcia at the 2022 Cincinnati Open.
 She lost to fellow first-time WTA 1000 finalist Jasmine Paolini in the final, in three sets.
 As a result, she moved into the top 25 in the rankings on 26 February 2024, at world No. 24.

 At the Miami Open, Kalinskaya reached the fourth round defeating Wang Xiyu and then world No. 10, Jelena Ostapenko, her fifth win over a top 10 player (out of five matches vs the top 10 played this season) in a span of only three months since the beginning of the season, becoming only the fourth player this century to achieve this feat while outside of the top 20.
 She withdrew from the tournament due to injury before her match with eighth seed Maria Sakkari.

 Moving on to the clay-court swing, Kalinskaya defeated qualifier Clara Tauson at the Italian Open, before going out in the second round to 16th seed Elina Svitolina.
 It was a similar story at the French Open, where as 23rd seed she got past home favourite Clara Burel in her opening match but then lost to Bianca Andreescu.